- Los Blancos showing more dynamism in attack

 Real Madrid’s clean sheet against Las Palmas was no fluke, neither was it down to the quality of the opposition as Los Blancos produced a similar result albeit with a world-class performance as they routed Juventus 3 nil in front of their home fans.

 Both sides came into the game at the back of defensive frailties for Real Madrid and defensive solidity for Juventus.
-In the end, the reverse was the case, as Los Blancos kept a clean sheet against the old ladies on their own ground.
+In the end, the reverse was the case, as Los Blancos kept a clean sheet against the old ladies in Turin.
 Who would have bet against Juventus grabbing one or two goals in Turin?

 Cristiano Ronaldo sent the away fans into a frenzy, whilst sending chills down the spines of the Juventus faithful with a brilliant opener in the 2nd minute after some good work down the left and a low cross from Isco Alarcon.
 That’s a message from Isco to Zidane.
 The goal established Ronaldo as the first player to score in 10 consecutive UCL games, whilst improving his tally to 13 goals in the UEFA Champions League this season.